 where $\Xa$ and $\Xb$ are image feature maps and $\bs{V} = [\bs{v}_{1},\bs{v}_{2}, \cdots, \bs{v}_{K}]$ is a matrix composed of basis vectors.
 We implement the function $f_\theta$ with a small convolutional network.
-We first concatenate $\Xa$ and $\Xb$ along the channel axis as $\bs{X} \in \mathbb{R}^{H \times W \times 2C}$, then feed it into a shallow residual convolutional building block with $K$ output channels, depicted in Fig.~\ref{fig:architecture}(b), whose output can then be easily reshaped to $HW\times K$.
-The weights and biases of the basis generation blocks are updated during the training progress in an end-to-end fashion.
+We first concatenate $\Xa$ and $\Xb$ along the channel axis as $\bs{X} \in \mathbb{R}^{H \times W \times 2C}$, then feed it into a shallow residual-convolutional block with $K$ output channels (Fig.~\ref{fig:architecture}(b)), whose output can then be reshaped to $HW\times K$.
+The weights and biases of the basis generation blocks are updated during the training in an end-to-end fashion.